React ⚡️

 -

-Use arrow functions to close over local variables.
+Use arrow functions to wrap a function call with local variables.

 -